arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 **Pre-requisites**

-Before you start this module, make sure you have
+Before you start this module, make sure you

+* Know how to access a command line interface (CLI) on your computer.
-* Configured Git on your computer.
-See [this module](https://education.arcus.chop.edu) to learn how.
+* Configure Git on your computer.
 * The ability to edit plain text `.txt` documents.
 A text editor is different from a word processor (i.e. Microsoft Word or Google Docs), in that text editors create files that consist only of text, no formatting at all.
-Here is a [tutorial on editing text files using `nano`](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file).
+Here is a [tutorial on editing text files using `nano`](https://swcarpentry.github.io/shell-novice/03-create/#create-a-text-file), one of many text editors that you can access directly from the command line interface (CLI).

 **Learning Objectives**